svn2github/ninjafirewall/trunk/readme.txt

 It allows any blog administrator to benefit from very advanced and powerful security features that usually aren't available at the WordPress level, but only in security applications such as the Apache [ModSecurity](http://www.modsecurity.org/ "") module or the PHP [Suhosin](http://suhosin.org/ "") extension.

-> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to enable all its features) or HHVM 3.4+, MySQLi extension and is only compatible with Unix-like OS (Linux, BSD).
+> NinjaFirewall requires at least PHP 5.3 (5.4 or higher recommended to use all its features) or HHVM 3.4+, MySQLi extension and is only compatible with Unix-like OS (Linux, BSD).
 It is **not compatible with Microsoft Windows**.

 NinjaFirewall can hook, scan, sanitise or reject any HTTP/HTTPS request sent to a PHP script before it reaches WordPress or any of its plugins.
 All scripts located inside the blog installation directories and sub-directories will be protected, including those that aren't part of the WordPress package.
 Even encoded PHP scripts, hackers shell scripts and backdoors will be filtered by NinjaFirewall.